Leandromaro/Java-Design-Patterns/README.md

 The Java API uses the Adapter pattern, WindowAdapter, ComponentAdapter, ContainerAdapter, FocusAdapter, KeyAdapter, MouseAdapter, MouseMotionAdapter.

 ## Composite
-The Composite pattern helps you to create tree structures of objects without the need to force clients to differentiate between branches and leaves regarding usage
+The Composite pattern helps you to create tree structures of objects without the need to force clients to differentiate between branches and leaves regarding usage.
 Composite design patten allows you to have a tree structure and ask each node in the tree structure to perform a task.
 You can take real life example of a organization.
 It have general managers and under general managers, there can be managers and  under managers there can be developers.

 As described by Gof: